iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 Each GEP must have a champion---someone who writes the GEP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The GEP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is suitable for a GEP.
-A message in the "#general/GEPs" channel on `Zulip`_ is the best way to go about doing this.
+A message in `#general/geps`_ on `Zulip`_ is the best way to go about doing this.

 The proposal should be submitted as a draft GEP via a `GitHub pull request`_ to the ``doc/geps`` directory with the name ``gep-<n>.rst`` where ``<n>`` is an appropriately assigned two-digit number (e.g., it is ``gep-00.rst`` for this document).
 The draft must use the :ref:`gep-template` file.

-Once the PR is in place, the GEP should be announced on the in #general/geps on `Zulip`_ for discussion.
+Once the PR is in place, the GEP should be announced on the in `#general/geps`_ on `Zulip`_ for discussion.
 Discussion about implementation details will take place on the pull request, but once editorial issues are solved, the PR should be merged, even if with draft status.
-The #general/geps topic will contain the GEP upto the section titled "Backward compatibility", so as to make it digestible to a wide audience.
-The
-#general/geps topic discussion is intended to target end-users, and thus, discussion on
-the proposed usage and possible impact should take place in #general/geps.
+The `#general/geps`_ topic will contain the GEP upto the section titled "Backward compatibility", so as to make it digestible to a wide audience.
+The `#general/geps`_ topic discussion is intended to target end-users, and thus, discussion on the proposed usage and possible impact should take place in `#general/geps`_.

 At the earliest convenience, the PR should be merged (regardless of whether it is accepted during discussion).
 Additional PRs may be made by the Author to update or